 If you’re someone who has a collection of audio files on your smartphone and never stopped buying music with the advent of streaming services, then the Creative Outlier Gold earbuds are a great way to experience your library in a whole new light.
 Plus, the ~2.5 additional hours of battery life and tempered frequency response may justify the Gold over the Air for you without the SXFI bells and whistles.

 How do the Creative Outlier Gold compare to other true wireless earbuds?

-If you’re ok with spending a bit more, the Samsung Galaxy Buds are a smart alternative.
+If you’re ok with spending a bit more, the Samsung Galaxy Buds Plus are a smart alternative.
 Each earbud is outfitted with a touch control panel and wing tip design for a more secure fit than provided by the Outlier Gold.
-What’s more, the charging case is significantly smaller and can be wirelessly charged atop a Samsung Galaxy S10 smartphone.
-Battery life isn’t nearly as good, but the water-resistant earbuds look great and have better microphone quality.
+What’s more, the charging case is significantly smaller and can be wirelessly charged atop a Samsung Galaxy smartphone.
+Battery life is stellar, and these IPX2 buds have better microphone quality.

 In a similar vein, the 1MORE True Wireless ANC earphones are a great pick for Android users who want noise canceling without paying a premium for it.
 1MORE’s earbuds are IPX5 -rated and feature the company’s signature O-hooks for a stable, comfortable fit.

 Frequently asked questions about